 Stay Close to the Beach for Less

 You can find tons of off-season rentals and hotels offered at a discount during these times of the year.
 You can also book a last-minute stay with more ease, as demand goes down during the offseason and shoulder seasons.

-Cooler weather means that it’s the perfect time for a hike, and The Outer Banks has plenty of paths for you to explore.
+Cooler weather means that it’s the perfect time for hiking and these Outer Banks trails are absolutely worth exploring.
 Pea Island National Wildlife Refuge and Jockeys Ridge State Park are two of the more popular spots for getting outside away from the beach.

 You can also learn about conservation in their Sea Turtle Assistance and Rehabilitation (STAR) Center.
 Many folks head to Jennette’s Pier for photo ops, but NC Aquariums hosts an interactive fish display, fishing events, and free programs for Title 1 schools.